List of Homeland characters: Dana Brody

-Played by Morgan Saylor, Dana Brody is the daughter of Nicholas and Jessica and older sister to Chris.
-Intelligent and strong-minded, Dana is the member of the family with whom Brody feels most comfortable after his return home.
-She is the only one to whom Brody freely admits his conversion to the Muslim faith.
-Dana exhibits some resentment towards her mother for having had an affair with Mike.
-When Brody is about to detonate his suicide vest at the State Department, Carrie convinces Dana to call him and "talk him down", which convinces Brody not to go through with the attack, though Dana is left not having any clue what Brody was planning to do.
+Played by Morgan Saylor, Dana Brody is the daughter of Nicholas and Jessica Brody and the older sister of Chris.
+Intelligent and strong-minded, she is the family member with whom Brody reconnects most easily after his return from captivity, and the only one to whom he openly admits his conversion to Islam.
+Dana harbors resentment toward her mother over her affair with Mike and becomes increasingly disillusioned with her family's moral compromises.

-While she is on a date with her boyfriend Finn Walden, Finn is driving recklessly, fatally strikes a pedestrian, then drives away.
-Dana is overcome with guilt.
-Her relationship with her father deteriorates when she wants to report the accident to the police, but her father doesn't allow it (his hand is forced by the CIA), much to her disillusionment.
+In season 1, Dana forms a close bond with her father as he struggles to reintegrate into family life.
+At Carrie Mathison's urging, Dana unknowingly prevents a terrorist attack by calling Brody and emotionally “talking him down” as he prepares to detonate a suicide vest at the State Department, though she remains unaware of what he was about to do.

+In season 2, Dana's life unravels after her boyfriend Finn Walden kills a pedestrian in a hit-and-run accident.
+Overcome with guilt, she wants to report the crime, but Brody blocks her from doing so under pressure from the CIA, deeply alienating her.

-When she watches the news showing that her father was turned in Afghanistan, Dana attempts suicide and is eventually placed in a psychiatric hospital, where she meets Leo Carras.
-The two begin a relationship and eventually run off together until Dana learns that Leo was possibly involved in the death of his own brother, which Leo told her was a suicide.
-After this, Dana changes her last name to dissociate herself from her father and moves out of the house.
-Psychologically ruined and disillusioned, she ends up cleaning motel rooms, seeing Brody one final time before he goes to Iran.
-Her father tries to reconnect with her, but Dana rejects him and claims to never want to see him again.
+In season 3, when Brody is later exposed as having been turned by al-Qaeda, Dana attempts suicide and is hospitalized in a psychiatric facility, where she begins a relationship with fellow patient Leo Carras.
+Dana runs away with Leo but leaves him after learning he may have been involved in his brother's death.
+She changes her last name to distance herself from her father, moves out, and drifts into an isolated, precarious life, working menial jobs.
+Dana sees Brody one final time before his mission to Iran, rejecting his attempt at reconciliation and telling him she never wants to see him again.

 William Walden

 Played by Jamey Sheridan, William Walden is the Vice President of the United States and a former director of the CIA.
 Both Brody and Abu Nazir hold him accountable for the drone strike that killed Nazir's son Issa.
 Walden capitalizes on Brody's political value following his return from captivity, offering him a seat in the House of Representatives in a special election.
 Not long after Brody is elected to Congress, Walden launches his own presidential bid and asks Brody to be his running mate.
 Walden is killed during a meeting with Brody when Nazir's associates tamper with his pacemaker.
 Brody agrees to provide the pacemaker's serial number for Nazir in exchange for releasing Carrie as his hostage.
 In Walden's dying moments, Brody finally disavows him in person and refuses to save him.
-Walden attended the University of Notre Dame and was an All-American football player there.